radareorg/radare2-book/plugins.md

 ## IO plugins

+All the access to files, network, debugger, etc.. is wrapped by an IO abstraction layer that allows to interpret all the data as if it was a single file.
-IO plugins are the ones used to wrap the open, read, write and 'system' on virtual file systems.

-The cool thing of IO plugins is that you can make radare understand that any thing can be handled as a plain file.
+IO plugins are the ones used to wrap the open, read, write and 'system' on virtual file systems.You can make radare understand that any thing can be handled as a plain file.
 A socket connection, a remote radare session, a file, a process, a device, a gdb session, etc..

 So, when radare reads a block of bytes, is the task of the IO plugin to get these bytes from any place and put them in the internal buffer.
 IO plugins are selected while opening a file by its URI.
 Here'r some examples:

 Debugging URIs